 A project manager would be assigned to each component, even if the organization has a different name for that role.
 The Project manager will manage initiating, planning, executing, monitoring and controlling, and closing the components for which he or she is responsible

 COTS projects are surrounded by known and unknown risks, both for implementation and for ongoing sustained engineering and maintenance.
 COTS solutions begin with the WBS of deliverables.
-From the WBS, the deliverable “requirement abilities” or desired features or outcomes can be put into functional and technical requirements matrices or performance matrices that are provided by a COTS solicitation.
-These matrices make it easier for the vendor to identify if they have an exact match, similar functionality, need to make a modification, identify if there is a future release that will have the functionality, or that their solution cannot provide the specified requirement due to base system constraints.
+From the WBS, the deliverable “ requirement abilities” or desired features or outcomes can be put into functional and technical requirements matrices or performance matrices that are provided by a COTS solicitation.
+These matrices make it easier for the vendor to identify if they have an exact match, or similar functionality, need to make a modification, identify if there is a future release that will have the functionality, or that their solution cannot provide the specified requirement due to base system constraints.

 The COTS model shifts in-house development resources to activities that proactively study for the best COTS solution match to the desired product requirements and to processes that integrate the chosen solution.
-Subcategories of COTS can be databases, hardware components, application systems, networking and middleware.
+Subcategories of COTS can be databases, hardware components, application systems, networking, and middleware.

 The requirements activity changes considerably as compared to traditional development.
 Projects reported that, with COTS, not all requirements are equal.
-Some are ‘free,’ or provided by the COTS.
-Some are not immediately available, but can be worked out with reasonable extensions and add-ons.
+Some are ‘ free,’ or provided by the COTS.
+Some are not immediately available but can be worked out with reasonable extensions and add-ons.

 The project management strategy must bring added value, be based on data, prioritize objectives, understand resource availabilities and capabilities, and go for the maximum benefit.